 To encourage greater transparency in city government, Mayor Kapszukiewicz launched a monthly "Wednesdays with Wade" public meetings series.

 Mr. Kapszukiewicz was Lucas County Treasurer from 2005 until 2018.
-While treasurer, he worked to change state law in 2010 to allow for the creation of county land banks, founded the Lucas County Land Bank, and served as its chairman since August, 2010.
+While treasurer, he worked to change state law in 2010 to allow for the creation of county land banks, founded the Lucas County Land Bank.

 Mr. Kapszukiewicz served one term on the Lucas County Board of Education and was later a Toledo city councilman for nearly seven years.
 He was first elected to city council in 1999 and then re-elected in 2001 and 2003.
 When he began his service on Toledo City Council, at age 26, Mr. Kapszukiewicz had the distinction of being the youngest person to serve on the legislative body in 25 years.